 With the Internet, it is really easy to find all kinds of DIY to make whatever product you need.

 You will not only save money but by making your own products, you will also help the environment since you’re not buying new things.

 You can create your own skincare or make-up products, there are so many how-to articles and videos on the web.

-You can also sew reusable cotton bags, or even DIY your clothes when they don’t fit properly anymore.
+You can also make homemade cleaning products, sew reusable cotton bags, or even DIY your clothes when they don’t fit properly anymore.

-There you go, those were 10 ways to help the environment in your day-to-day life.
+There you go, those were 10 brilliant ways to help the environment in your day-to-day life.

 If you manage to implement one, two, or all of these habits, this will make a huge impact in the long run!